UBC-CIC/call-center-historical-audio-processing/README.md

-# ECOMM 911 Connect Virtual Assistant
+# E-Comm 911 Connect Virtual Assistant

 ## Project Summary

-The Ecomm 911 Connect Virtual Assistant tool serves to assist non-emergency call takers in identifying the nature and scenario of incoming calls and moving ahead with the correct standard procedures, leading to increase in overall efficiency and accuracy in call-taking.
+The E-Comm 911 Connect Virtual Assistant tool serves to assist non-emergency call takers in identifying the nature and scenario of incoming calls and moving ahead with the correct standard procedures, leading to increase in overall efficiency and accuracy in call-taking.
 Procedure recommendations are based on document similarity in ElasticSearch between the currently transcribed call and transcripts of audio call files provided by the user.

 ## High-level Architecture